StaySafeGeneva/StaySafeGeneva.github.io/pages/Gilcompa.md

 Road safety has always a been a first in the list matter for administration.
-An exploratory analysis has been done in order to understnad better the accidents in Geneva.
-A general approach to get an overview is two ask ourselves the following questions:
+An exploratory analysis has been done in order to understand better the accidents in Geneva.
+To get a general overview we have asked ourselves the following questions:
 * **When** are the accidents happen?

 * **Where** are located?